microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/The-Data-Processing-Pipeline.md

 # The Data Processing Pipeline

 The Custom Data Source (CDS) uses a Data Processor to read from the Data Source.
-Since the plugins are dynamicaly loaded into the Driver by the SDK, we want to ensure that the Data Processors are efficient in reading and formatting the raw data from the data source.
+Since the plugins are dynamically loaded into the Driver by the SDK, we want to ensure that the Data Processors are efficient in reading and formatting the raw data from the data source.

 Due to the Data Processor, we can efficiently access information from multiple binaries and reuse data.
 Data can be easily shared and the developer is granted maximal flexibility for modular code.

-A Data Processor contains a Source Parser and a Data Cooker.
+A Data Processor contains Source Parsers and a Data Cookers.

 ![](.attachments/DataProcessingPipeline.png)